-Wing clipping can prevent your chickens from flying--keeping them safe in their yard/pen from predators, keep them out of your garden or from venturing to the neighbors.
+Wing clipping can prevent your chickens from flying.
+This is helpful to keep your chickens safe inside a predator-proof pen or run, but also keeps them out of your garden and prevents them from venturing to your neighbors.

 How To Clip Your Chicken's Wing